 As with my other tutorials one issue I have with stories are those that portray the best and most perfect characters.
 These are dull.

 Readers cannot empathise with such characters.
-(For help with this go to my How Not To Write a Mary Sue Tutorial)
+(For help with this go to my How to avoid writing a Mary Sue character)

 Fighting is hard, even the most skillful warrior will tire and get injured.
 Fighting it not just brute strength or fancy footwork, it is a combination of strength, skill, movement, concentration, even a wisp of precog when you have to anticipate and react to the next move.

 As your character continues to fight, their energy will drain and eventually they may stumble.
 Maybe they win out of luck rather than skill.
 Having perfect ability that is unmatched is unlikely.
 The same with strength and energy that never wanes.

 After all, even if you had an incredible warrior who is stronger and faster than everyone, all it takes is for the leader of the other team to realise this and overwhelm him with sheer numbers.